Quinta Brunson: 2018–present: Abbott Elementary and mainstream success

+For the show's first season she was named to Time's 100 Most Influential People of 2022.
+In September 2022, Brunson won an Emmy for Outstanding Writing For a Comedy Series for the show, making her the first black woman to win that award solo.
+The series received a 2023 Peabody Award.
 In 2023, Brunson won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for playing idealistic second-grade teacher Janine Teagues on Abbott Elementary.
-This win made her only the second Black actress to win in this category after Isabel Sanford, who won in 1981 for her role as Louise Jefferson on The Jeffersons.
-Ayo Edebiri won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series that same year, making it the first year that two Black actresses won the two female comedy acting categories in the Primetime Emmys.
+This win made her only the second black actress to win in this category after Isabel Sanford, who won in 1981 for her role as Louise Jefferson on The Jeffersons.
+Ayo Edebiri won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series that same year, making it the first year that two black actresses won both female comedy acting categories in the Primetime Emmys.

+The show along with ABC decided to redirect marketing dollars towards supplies for schools and teachers.
+The Traveling Teacher's Lounge was an initiative that partnered with Scholastic to provide classroom supplies such as; books, notebooks, writing utensils, arts and crafts materials, and breakfast to schools around the United States.

+In April 2023, she made her Saturday Night Live hosting debut.
+During the 2023 Met Gala, she stated her support for the writers strike, which was to start on the same night of the event, in an interview.
+In October 2023, Brunson signed an open letter by Artists4Ceasefire, calling for an end to the Israeli invasion of Gaza.

-In July of 2025, she received her fourth Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series nomination, making her the third most-nominated Black woman in lead comedy actress, trailing only Isabel Sanford (“The Jeffersons”) and tied with Tracee Ellis Ross (“Black-ish”).
+In July 2025, she received her fourth Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series nomination, making her the third most-nominated black woman in lead comedy actress, trailing Isabel Sanford (The Jeffersons) and tied with Tracee Ellis Ross (Black-ish).

+In February 2026, Brunson received the Variety Showrunner Award at SCAD (Savannah College of Art and Design) TVfest.
+Sharing the stage with Sheryl Lee Ralph and answering a question posed by Ralph, Brunson discussed her desire to remain an actress, writer, and executive producer, and not to step into the role of director.
+She attributed the reason to ensuring her presence in the writers' room would not be absent.

+In May 2026, Brunson and Mark Fleischer announced that she will develop and star in a Betty Boop film.

+In June 2026, Brunson signed a big five-year deal with 20th Television and left Warner Bros.
+Television Studios.

 Personal life

 Brunson was married to Kevin Jay Anik.
 He works in California's legal cannabis industry.
 They lived in the San Fernando Valley.
 She posted a photo of her engagement ring in 2020 but did not publicly confirm their marriage until she referred to Anik as her husband in her 2022 Emmys speech.
 On March 20, 2025, Brunson announced she had filed for divorce due to "irreconcilable differences".